basicavisual/polymer-elements/bower_components/web-animations-next/README.md

 Breaking changes
 ----------------

-When we make a potentially breaking change to the polyfill's API surface (like a rename) we'll continue supporting the old version, deprecated, for three months, and ensure that there are console warnings to indicate that a change is pending.
-After three months, the old version of the API surface (e.g. the old version of a function name) will be removed.
-If you see deprecation warnings you can't avoid it by not updating.
+When we make a potentially breaking change to the polyfill's API surface (like a rename) where possible we will continue supporting the old version, deprecated, for three months, and ensure that there are console warnings to indicate that a change is pending.
+After three months, the old version of the API surface (e.g. the old version of a function name) will be removed. *If you see deprecation warnings you can't avoid it by not updating*.

 We also announce anything that isn't a bug fix on [web-animations-changes@googlegroups.com](https://groups.google.com/forum/#!forum/web-animations-changes).